 The novel P-gp inhibitor HM30181A forms the cornerstone of our Orascovery platform, and enables the administration of oral dosing formats of paclitaxel (Oraxol), irinotecan (Oratecan), and docetaxel (Oradoxel), each of which is currently under clinical development.
-The feature that distinguishes HM30181A from other small molecule P-gp inhibitors is this novel compound is specific to P-gp, does not interfere significantly with the activity of other related transporters, and does not significantly inhibit cytochrome 3A4, an enzyme that is important in the metabolism of commonly used drugs.
-HM30181A is minimally absorbed following oral administration.
-This localizes P-gp inhibitory activity in the gastrointestinal tract, limiting the potential for interaction at additional systemic sites where P-gp is expressed.
+HM30181A is a novel compound with inhibitory activity specific to P-gp.
+It does not interfere significantly with the activity of other related transporters, and does not significantly inhibit cytochrome 3A4, an enzyme that is important in the metabolism of commonly used drugs.
+The feature that distinguishes HM30181A from other small molecule P-gp inhibitors is its minimal oral absorption.
+This feature localizes P-gp inhibitory activity in the gastrointestinal tract, limiting the potential for interaction at additional systemic sites where P-gp is expressed.
 Inhibition of gastrointestinal P-gp significantly improves the absorption of chemotherapy agents to achieve systemic exposure profiles which enhance the efficacy and may reduce toxicity of these established chemotherapeutic agents.
 Based on its pharmacological profile and low systemic absorption, HM30181A is not expected to cause drug-to-drug interactions other than enhancement of oral absorption of medications which are P-gp substrates.

 Oral administration can overcome key limitations and challenges around IV administration of certain cytotoxic chemotherapies, such as dosing, tolerability and efficacy, and we believe the Orascovery approach will establish a new paradigm in the use of oral anti-cancer drugs for cancer treatments in at least three ways.
 First, with the use of HM30181A, clinicians may be able to consistently deliver oral doses of certain chemotherapeutic drugs over a greater number of cycles and duration of time.
 Second, we believe active drug exposure of chemotherapeutic agents in the patient over time is a critical element in determining efficacy and we have achieved substantially greater tolerability with administration of HM30181A as compared to the current IV standards of care.
 Third, in light of better tolerability of standard chemotherapies delivered orally, combination with immuno-oncology and targeted anti-cancer treatments can be potentially optimized to achieve greater therapeutic benefit compared to current combination treatment paradigms.